-$\boxtimes$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 1 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year End led November 30, 2018 Ol R TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition n Period from to Commission File No umber: 001-31913 NOVA GOLD NOVAGOLD RE (Exact Name of Registrant a British Columbia (State or Other Jurisdiction of Incorporation or Organization) N/A (I.R.S.
-Employer Identification No.) 201 South Main, Suite 400 Salt Lake City, Utah, USA (Address of Principal Executive Offices) 84111 (Zip Code) (801) 63 (Registrant's Telephone Nur Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on Which Registered Common Shares, no par value NYSE American Securities registered pursuant to Section 12(g) of the Act: None I indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\boxtimes$ No $\square$ I ndicate by check mark if the registrant is not required to file repo arts pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\square$ No $\boxtimes$ Exch reports required to be filed by Section 13 or 15(d) of the Securities orter period that the registrant was required to file such reports), and Yes $\boxtimes$ No $\square$ to Ru onically every Interactive Data File required to be submitted pursuant receding 12 months (or for such shorter period that the registrant was
+FORM 10- Λ \boxtimes ANNUAL REPORT PURSU ANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year Ended November 30, 2019 OR TRANSITION REPORT PU RSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Po riod from to Commission File Numb er: 001-31913 NOVAG OLD NOVAGOLD RESO (Exact Name of Registrant as S British Colur (State or Other Juris Incorporation or Org sdiction of N/A (I.R.S.
+Employer Identification No.) 201 South Main, Suite 400 Salt Lake City, Utah, USA (Address of Principal Executive Offices) 84111 (Zip Code) (801) 639-0: (Registrant's Telephone Number Securities registered pursuant to S Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Shares NG NYSE American Toronto Stock Exchange Se curities registered pursuant to Sec ion 12(g) of the Act: None Ir ndicate by check mark if the regis trant is a well-known seasoned issu her, as defined in Rule 405 of the Securities Act.
+Yes \boxtimes No \square Ir ndicate by check mark if the regist rant is not required to file reports p oursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No 🗵 Excha inge Act of 1934 during the prece rts required to be filed by Section 13 or 15(d) of the Securitie r period that the registrant was required to file such reports), and \boxtimes No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. $\boxtimes$
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one)

-Large accelerated filer $\boxtimes$ Accelerated filer $\square$ Non-accelerated filer □ Smaller reporting company $\square$ Emerging growth company $\square$ If an emerging growth company, indicate complying with any new or revised financial at · as elected not to use the extended transition period for ant to Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the regis trant is a shell company (as defined i n Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠

-Based on the last sale price on the NYSE American of the registrant's common shares on May 31, 2018 (the last business day of the registrant's most recently completed second fiscal quarter) of \$4.84 per share, the aggregate market value of the voting common shares held by non-affiliates was approximately \$1,150,740,000.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company, and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one) Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer \square Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the regis trant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ Based on the last sale price on the NYSE American of the registrant's common shares on May 31, 2019 (the last business day of the egistrant's most recently completed second fiscal quarter) of \$4.05 per share, the aggregate market value of the voting common shares all by non-affiliates was approximately \$962,615,000.

-As of January 16, 2019, the registrant had 325,052,364 common shares, no par value, outstanding.
+As of January 15, 2020, the registrant had 328,330,519 common shares, no par value, outstanding.